carbon-language/carbon-lang/llvm/docs/XRayExample.rst

 command can be used to analyze a call stack graph constructed from the function call timeline.

-The simplest way to use the command is simply to output the top stacks by call count and time spent.
+The way to use the command is to output the top stacks by call count and time spent.

 ::